esengendo/San-Francisco-Business-Model/README.md

 ---

-**Status**: ✅ Production-ready with automated CI/CD, Docker deployment, and comprehensive testing
+**Status**: ✅ Production-ready with Docker deployment and comprehensive testing

 ---